To have learnt to live on the common level

 - Lyn herself.
 She was the princess of the Lorca tribe... then they were all slaughtered before the game even started, leaving her completely alone.
 Her share of the story has her learning about her maternal family and racing against time to meet her grandfather.

-- A partial example would be Rath, prince of the Kutolah tribe ho was exiled due to a prophecy saying that he had to search for hsi destiny on his own.
+- A minor example would be Rath, prince of the Kutolah tribe.
+He was exiled due to a prophecy saying that he had to search for his destiny on his own.
 He's a bit luckier, though, since his solo ending says he's taken back by the tribe.

-- And don't forget Priscilla and Raven, too.
-Their Ostian clan was destituted for corruption, their parents were Driven to Suicide, she was adopted by other nobles in Etruria, he became a mercenary alongside his retainer Lucius.
+- And Priscilla and Raven, too.
+Their Ostian clan was destituted for corruption, their parents were Driven to Suicide, she was adopted by other nobles in Etruria, he became a mercenary alongside his retainer.

 - Also Princess Guinevere from Fire Emblem 6, who had to run away from the kingdom of Bern to escape from her embittered older brother King Zephiel.
 Lilina from Ostia was this close to become this after her dad's death, but after being whacked with the Distress Ball she recovers and joins Roy's troupe, and her ending says she recovered her kingdom.

 - And Rath's daughter Sue (who can be Lyn's child, too, via their common ending), when 25 years after her dad's return to the Kutolah plains, finds herself separated from them in an attack from Bern and captured.
 Her personal ending doesn't completely leave clear if she's able to revive the Kutolah, but it does say she returned to the plains.

 - And Prince Mildain from Etruria, aka Elphin the Bard.
 He returns to Etruria triumphally if he lives to the end of the game.